 It seems like data breaches and hackings can do more harm than just violating your company’s privacy.
-According to a recent study, data breaches can also ruin your company’s reputation and lose you customers.
+According to a recent study, data breaches can also ruin your company’s reputation and lose your customers.

-Both surveis were sponsored by Experian, a credit that specializes in identity theft products and service.
+Both surveys were sponsored by Experian, a credit that specializes in identity theft products and service.
 They made a full analysis of consumer attitudes and experiences about breaches several different industries and companies.
 Included in their analysis were the breeches of healthcare providing companies, which appear to be a more recent target for hackers.

 Of all the people who have their healthcare information hacked or stolen, ten percent said it was their healthcare or medical records that were stolen.
-Another five percent said that the thefts involved their healthcare account numbers, and another three percent said their prescriptions informatino was stolen.
+Another five percent said that the thefts involved their healthcare account numbers, and another three percent said their prescriptions information was stolen.
 Eight percent said they had received breach notices from hospitals or clinics, two percent from an insurance company and nine percent from a state or local government agency.

 Just 35 percent of respondents who reported having experienced a breach indicated it was only one.

 Another 30 percent had been through two breaches, 14 percent three and seven percent four, five percent five and nine percent more than five.
 Victims were also asked “What personal data if lost or stolen would you most worry about?”
 In response to that question, sixty-five percent of respondents indicated it would be their prescription records, which tied for fifth along with credit card or bank payment information among 22 ranked responses.
 Respondents were more fearful of losing their password or personal identification number (92%), Social Security number (89%) and “social media accounts/handles (68%).